Briefpoint

 Implementing new technology isn’t cheap, and the learning curve can disrupt daily operations.
 Smaller firms, in particular, might find the upfront costs daunting.
 However, the long-term gains often outweigh these initial expenses.

 Increased efficiency, fewer errors, and better resource management can lead to substantial savings over time.
-Plus, many tech solutions are scalable, making them accessible to firms of all sizes.
+Plus, many tech solutions are scalable, which makes them accessible to firms of all sizes.

 The Tradition Trap